robertwenquan/nyu-course-assignment/app-security/contemplation/writeup.md

  Full disclosure is an extreme way to disclose.
 It is straightforward to understand that for any vulnerability that is found, it should be made public with full details.
 It might be the most easy process to follow because of no extra effort involved.
 Anyone who finds a vulnerability and proves it, just choose a media, either a public maillist, forum or an academic conference to disclose.
 And that is it.

- No disclosure is another extream way to not disclose any information upon vulnerability found.
+ No disclosure is another extream way to not disclose any information upon vulnerability been found.
 It is also easy to follow because of no extra effort involed.
 We will talk about the side effects and compare with each other afterwards.

  Collaborative disclosure is the compromise of all involved partied.
 In combination of full disclosure and no disclosure, it provides privilege to the software vendor that is affected in the vulnerability to have access to full disclosure.
 At the same time it only gives a limited variable buffer for the vendor to fix the vulnerability before releasing to the public audiences.
 Determing the length of the buffer involves netogiation between involved parties affected by the vulnerability, possily including the target software users, software vendor, independent vulnerability management organization, governmental organization, independent security analyst or researchers.